-In the previous articles, you’ve considered the pros and cons of 3 other styles of relating.
+At the end of this article, you will find a list of articles highlighting different relationship styles.
+Without awareness, many people randomly mix these styles.
+This causes both confusion and inefficiency.
+In these articles, you’ll consider the pros and cons of 3 other styles of relating.
 These are the Dominant—Non-Dominant, Undefined Role, and Unilateral Decision-Maker relationship styles.
-Here’s a quick visual overview, however I’d encourage you to read about each style.
+Here’s a quick visual overview — however, I’d encourage you to read about each style.
 You’ll find the links at the end of this post.

-Reading these articles, you’ve learned that unconsciously intermixing of styles between partners—personal or professional—causes confusion between people and disruption to the efficient flow of business and interpersonal satisfaction.
+Again, unconsciously intermixing these styles between partners—personal or professional—causes confusion between people and disruption to the efficient flow of business.
+It diminishes interpersonal satisfaction.

 It’s common, and there’s a solution.

-The fourth way of relating I want to introduce is called the Big Picture Business Partnering™ style.
+It’s a fourth way of relating that is called the Big Picture Business Partnering™ style.
 While professionals in the other three partnering styles eventually experience difficulties and dissatisfaction that can derail their communication and ultimately their business growth, Big Picture Partners are coached so they become armed with the mindset, tools, and skills to: